sefabey/fear_of_crime_paper/src/FOC_lexicon.md

             collapsed: false
             smooth_scroll: false
         toc_depth: 2  # upto three depths of headings (specified by #, ## and ###)
-        number_sections: true  ## if you want number sections at each table header
+        number_sections: false  ## if you want number sections at each table header
         theme: united
 ---